 Myth #3: It’s only harassment if a manager or supervisor harasses a subordinate.
 Harassment can be unlawful and result in disciplinary action regardless of who is involved.
 A harasser can be a supervisor, subordinate, co-worker, vendor, or even a customer.
 It is the company’s responsibility to protect employees against all types of harassment.

 Myth #4: The only person who can report harassment is the person being harassed.
-Fact: every employee – regardless of their position – has an obligation to report workplace harassment if they witness it.
-It is the company’s responsibility to make sure employees understand reporting policies.
+Fact: every employee – regardless of their position – should report workplace harassment if they witness it.
+People in supervisory positions are obligated by law to report and respond to harassment.
+It is the company’s responsibility to make sure all employees understand reporting policies.